 Prototypes & experiments

-A decade of sketches, apps, and tools — from Space to Bare to Loomy to Mut.
+From Space to Bare to Loomy to Mut.
 One question, many attempts.

 See the work →Writing